tomiok/tomiok/README.md

 ### Hi there 👋 my name is Tomas and I am from Argentina, happy to see you here.

-- 👾 PRODUCT HUNT NOW (updated at July 2023) 👾
+- 👾 PRODUCT HUNT NOW (updated at August 2024) 👾

 - ⚡ Writing at https://dev.to/tomaslingotti and https://gophers-latam.github.io/posts/.

-- 📰  Building an app to centralize news with RSS and scrapping.
-[Web6AM](https://web6am.com/)
+- 📰  Building an app to centralize news with RSS and scrapping (looking for a cool name)

 - 🔐  Building 1 new app for secrets management.
 [Vaultik project](https://github.com/tomiok/vaultik)